nikeee/cassandra-unit/README.md

 Where to start :
 ----------------
-You can start by reading the wiki :
+You can start by reading the wiki : https://github.com/jsevellec/cassandra-unit/wiki
-TODO: A new, updated wiki will be created to address modifications made to the original library.

 Why fork the project? :
 ----------------